goatshriek/stumpless/docs/examples/cpp/README.md

 Note that you will need to include the header for the class in order to use it.
-There is currently no roll-up header for the entire C++ library, though this is planned in an upcoming release in the project roadmap (see `docs/roadmap.md`).
+There is currently no roll-up header for the entire C++ library, though this is planned for an upcoming release in the project roadmap (see `docs/roadmap.md`).

 ```cpp
 #include <FileTarget.hpp>